Exploring Anglesey Wales and Caernarfon

 We had to try Welsh Rarebit – cheese on toast with some secret sauces and spices.
 I loved it but too spicy for my boy.

-Next we drove around the coast to a bay, and then we decided to try some back roads.
-We saw gorgeous lambs of all colours, and we hd a great time taking photographs.
-Then we spied a sign to a windmill, and decided to head there.
-Little did we know friends from Australia were actually stain nearby, and had stopped to take a photo at the same yellow field the day prior.
+Next, we drove around the coast to a bay, and then we decided to try some back roads.
+We saw gorgeous lambs of all colors, and we had a great time taking photographs.
+Then we spied a sign that directed us to a windmill and decided to head there.
+Little did we know friends from Australia were actually stain nearby and had stopped to take a photo at the same yellow field the day prior.